Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 ## Changelog Deburau

+##### [2025-05-31] - Version 0.11.14
+*  Order of items shown on product sites now depends on the setting of "Show first seen instead of last seen".

 ##### [2025-05-31] - Version 0.11.13
 *  Fix: Product not seen counter was not reset when a product was seen again during a scan.